DanielCardonaRojas/SwiftVerify/README.md

 ## Features

-- function builder composition API
+- Function builder composition API
-- Easy composition of small validator into more complex ones.
+- Easy composition of small validators into more complex ones.

 ## Usage